Veliko Tarnovo Province

 Veliko Tarnovo (Област Велико Търново) is a province in the middle of the northern part of Bulgaria.
-Its capital city, Veliko Tarnovo, is of historical significance as it is known as the capital of the Bulgarian Empire.
-The province is divided into 10 municipalities with a total population, as of December 2009, of 275,395 inhabitants.
+Its capital city, Veliko Tarnovo, is of historical significance as it was the capital of the Second Bulgarian Empire.
+The province is divided into ten municipalities with a total population, as of December 2009, of 275,395.

-Other towns in the province include Gorna Oryahovitsa, which is within 10 km of Veliko Tarnovo, Svishtov, set on Danube River and famous for its Tsenov Academy of Economics, and Suhindol, the hometown of Lovico — an internationally recognised label for fine wines and spirits.
+Other towns in the province include Gorna Oryahovitsa, which is within 10 km of Veliko Tarnovo, Svishtov, set on the Danube River and famous for its Tsenov Academy of Economics, and Suhindol, the hometown of Lovico — an internationally recognised label for fine wines and spirits.
 Another notable place is the village of Arbanasi, set between Veliko Tarnovo and Gorna Oryahovitsa.
 The combination of old style and modern architecture, as well as its churches and monasteries, present the spirit of Bulgaria.
 Real estate is among the most expensive in the country.

 Municipalities

 The Veliko Tarnovo oblast contains 10 municipalities (общини, obshtini).
 The following table shows the names of each municipality in English and Cyrillic, the main town (in bold) or village, and the population of each as of December 2009.